 King George V would recognise many of the items on display at Interlude the Cafe Society tearoom ‘to be seen in’ when visiting Shipley.
 Between Elsie Russell’s florists and The Samaritan charity shop is an exceptionally well furbished cafe with great food and an environment to savor.
-High Tea comes a bit more expensive than Afternoon Tea but with boiled egg with toast soldiers for less than £2 the prices are reasonable and the choice just right.
+High Tea comes a bit more expensive than Afternoon Tea but with boiled egg with toast soldiers the prices are very reasonable and the choice just right.

 All the tables are similar to the one shown with old china crockery and a collection of old art books, comics and magazines to peruse.
 When you wish to order you have your own little bell to ring and there are numerous other touches to take in whilst you drink your Yorkshire tea.